codesharedot/dex-price/README.md

-# dew price
+# achain price

-Gets the dew price with Python (from JSON).
+Gets the achain price with Python (from JSON).

 https://pythonbasics.org